Follow us on Twitter

-The Democracy Movement was founded in 1998 through a merger of the Referendum Movement - the non-party 'Keep the Pound' campaign which came out of Sir James Goldsmith's Referendum Party - and the Euro Information Campaign established by the Yorkshire businessman Paul Sykes.
+The Democracy Movement was founded in 1998 through a merger of the Referendum Movement - the non-party, grassroots 'Keep the Pound' campaign which came out of Sir James Goldsmith's Referendum Party - and the Euro Information Campaign established by the Yorkshire businessman Paul Sykes.

 Political successes include playing a leading grassroots role in the campaign to keep the UK out of the euro (1998-2002) and securing a pledge from Tony Blair of a referendum on the original EU Constitution (2002-2005).
 The DM also campaigned for that referendum to be delivered with respect to its successor - the Lisbon Treaty (2005-2008), which came down to a close vote in Parliament.

 In the course of this campaign, the DM was selected by the ITV Tonight programme to run the highly successful 'Out' campaign in a mini EU referendum held in Luton - a result seen by 3 million ITV viewers.
 The 54% vote to leave the European Union remains the among highest polling figures for exit - and this wasn't just a poll, but an actual vote.

 The DM has also campaigned against the scale of Britain's contribution to the EU budget, through the then novel approach of breaking the figure down into daily and weekly amounts and comparing those to the financial needs of public services such as the NHS.
-Former Prime Minister David Cameron recently claimed to have secured a real terms cut to the UK's payments into the EU budget.
+Former Prime Minister David Cameron claimed subsequently to have secured, for the first time, a real terms cut to the UK's payments into the EU budget.

 This independent, multi-faceted campaign, based on a unique concept of a constituency-by-constituency 'people's pledge', deployed a number of ground-breaking techniques - from a novel website recording MPs' stances, votes and video pledges, to conducting dramatic, constituency-wide referendums in marginal seats.
 It was described by Conservative MEP Daniel Hannan as "arguably the most successful pressure group in recent history".